-You often handle cash such as dinner money or payments for school trips, photographs or uniforms.
-You might also organise supply cover for staff who are absent and assist with parents' evenings.
-School Secretaries support the recruitment of Teachers by sending out application forms and showing applicants around the school.
+You often handle cash such as dinner money or payments for school trips, photographs, bus passes or uniforms.
+You might also organise supply cover for staff who are absent and assist with parents’ evenings.

 Being able to read, write and speak Welsh may be an advantage when you’re looking for work in Wales.

 To become a School Secretary, you'll need to: